aaxyi/dwm/README.md

 -   alwayscenter - Floating windows are going to be centered by default
 -   statuspadding - Inner padding for the status bar
 -   status2d - custom color support for the status bar
+-   rainbowtags - specific colors for each tag

 The main target platform for this fork is FreeBSD.
 You may need to tweak `config.mk` to make it work on other operating systems.